Drakkar-Software/OctoBot-Docs/octobot/octobot-architecture.md

 #### Evaluation chain tentacles

-They are tools to analyze market data as well as any other type of data (twitter, telegram, etc).
+They are tools to analyze market data as well as any other type of data (reddit, telegram, etc).
 They implement abstract evaluators, strategies and trading modes.

 #### Utility tentacles